RianReid/ceg3120/README.md

      - Create issues associated with the feedback given on the rubric.
      - Create a git usage guide called Git-Guide.md in the main folder of your repository

+Project 2-1

+Goal: The primary deliverable for this project is a changelog that includes the components listed below.
+You may do this by using GitHub Projects in your class repository or by manually keeping track of changes.
+Since we will be building from this project, your log should include a date and/or time implemented.
+You may choose to break up the tasks into their own changelogs.
+I would get templating then check with me if you have concerns about your changelog.
+Changelog management includes:
+- A record of changes made over time
+- Justifications
+- Resources used as a template for your installation / configuration
+- Screenshot of the result